ggordonhall/lyrics_gen/README.md

-##Lyrical.im
+# Lyrical.im

-A pop lyric generator which uses the markovify library to create humorous pop lyrics.
-Website built using a lightweight Flask backend.
+A pop lyric generator which uses the `markovify` library to create humorous pop lyrics.
+Website built with `Quart`.